addyosmani/backbone-fundamentals/README.md

 **Listening for changes to your model**

 Any and all of the attributes in a Backbone model can have listeners bound to them which detect when their values change.
-This can be easily added to the `initialize()` function as follows:
+Listeners can be added to the `initialize()` function:

 ```javascript
 this.bind('change', function(){